spectare/spectare-nl/content/posts/team-kickoff.md

  Feel free to answer some of these elements with 'Scrum' or 'Kanban' but do explain what you will do according to the mentioned words.
 Both types of process are applied in many different ways.

+ And one small note on 'progress'.
+Progress is part of all three parts, its about continuous improvement and the way this is shared inside and outside the team.

+ ## Outcomes for the kick off

+Clarity for the team on the way of working and a way to iteratively improve are the main outcomes.

 ## Process, Content and Operations